Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-19-baptisms.md

 "So where did she go?"

 "Flight deck four-oh-four.
 I nearly didn't find it."
 Lewis snickered.
-"We got real lucky there, these things only log the deck plating power draw about every half hour, but the last log was on that deck aaand...flight log and itinerary for a light bulk transport headed for the Aru system, departure time five minutes after that deck plate log."
+"We got real lucky there, these things only log the deck plating power draw about every half hour, but the last log was on that deck aaand... flight log and itinerary for a light bulk transport headed for the Aru system, departure time five minutes after that deck plate log."

 "The Aru system?"